Aantrreksh/sql-query/sqlref/sql_functions.md

 format_number(expr1, expr2) - Formats the number <code>expr1</code> like '#,###,###.##', rounded to <code>expr2</code>
 decimal places.
 If <code>expr2</code> is 0, the result has no decimal point or fractional part.
-This is supposed to function like MySQL's FORMAT.
+This function is supposed to work like MySQL's FORMAT.

 **Example of an SQL function usage fragment:**